 Mark joined City Lit as Principal having been Director of Executive Education at London Business School.
 Previously, he was President of the New York Institute of Finance, part of Pearson plc, the world's largest education publishing company.

-Michael is the Chief Executive of Populus, a research and strategy consultancy.
-A graduate of the University of Leeds, Michael had a background in politics (as a special adviser to three cabinet ministers and in various senior roles for the Conservative Party and at the BBC’s Political Research Unit) before co-founding Populus in 2003 to help organisations, businesses and brands gain a detailed understanding of their markets and to put research at the heart of their business strategy.
-His passion and interests have moved away from politics to how businesses run and what drives their reputation.
+Michael is the co-Chief Executive of Yonder, a strategic insight and business consultancy.
+A graduate of the University of Leeds, Michael had a background in politics (as a special adviser to three cabinet ministers and in various senior roles for the Conservative Party and at the BBC’s Political Research Unit) before co-founding Populus (now Yonder) in 2003.
+His passion and interests have moved away from politics to how businesses run and how brand and reputation management can power business performance.

 My course choices would be photography or, if I was feeling really brave, learning to sing with confidence.